Advanced Dental Technology for

 At Oral Surgery Associates, we proudly use the latest dental technology to provide accurate, comfortable care.
-When you visit our Monroe, LA, office, Dr. Eric Geist, Dr. Richard.
-D. Willis, and Dr. Matthew W. Fowlkes will use state-of-the-art imaging, including digital x-rays and scanners.
+When you visit our Monroe, LA, office, Dr. Eric Geist, Dr. Matthew W. Fowlkes, and Dr. Nick Gregory will use state-of-the-art imaging, including digital x-rays and scanners.
 With these tools, they can create personalized treatment plans.
 Plus, thanks to their incredible accuracy, your treatment should involve minimal discomfort and recovery time.
 To further ensure your comfort, we employ soft tissue lasers to perform several different treatments.
 Finally, we proudly offer advanced healing treatments to stimulate bone growth before or after dental implant surgery.

 X-rays are one of the most essential dental tools and are used to provide detailed images of individual teeth or of your entire jawbone.
 They are vital in planning oral surgeries and in diagnosing certain problems, such as impacted teeth.
 Our team utilizes advanced digital x-rays for several reasons.
 First, these images are much sharper than traditional film x-rays.
 We can also display the pictures immediately on a chairside computer.
 That way, we can keep you up-to-date about your oral health, and you can make informed decisions related to your care.
 In addition, digital x-rays involve negligible radiation exposure, especially in comparison to standard film x-rays.